Same-sex marriage in Ecuador: Early campaigning and first lawsuits

-On 5 August 2013, LGBT groups launched a nationwide campaign under the name Matrimonio Civil Igualitario ("Equal Civil Marriage"), seeking to legalize same-sex marriage in Ecuador.
+On 5 August 2013, LGBT groups launched a nationwide campaign under the name "Equal Civil Marriage" (Matrimonio Civil Igualitario), with the goals of raising support for the legalization of same-sex marriage.
 A marriage petition was launched by activist Pamela Troya and her partner at the civil registry office in Quito.
-The petition was rejected days later, citing the Constitution and Civil Code.
+The petition was rejected days later, citing the Constitution and the Civil Code.
 The couple announced on 8 August that they would file a lawsuit asking a judge to order the civil registry to marry them.
 The lawsuit was filed on 13 August 2013, for review by the Constitutional Court, and focused heavily on the Inter-American Court of Human Rights' decision in Atala Riffo and Daughters v.
 Chile, which held that sexual orientation is a suspect classification.

-On 26 August 2013, another couple applied to be married at the civil registry office in Guayaquil.
-The couple, Santiago Vinces and Fernando Saltos, marched through the city to the civil registry office with a convoy of activists and supporters, including actress Érika Vélez.
+On 26 August 2013, another couple applied to marry at the civil registry office in Guayaquil.
+The couple, Santiago Vinces and Fernando Saltos, marched through the city to the civil registry office with a convoy of activists and supporters.
 Their marriage petition was denied three days later, citing the same reasons given to the first couple.
+In June 2014, a third couple appeared at the civil registry office in Machala, but were similarly rejected a few days later.
+That same month, Pamela Troya and her partner filed a legal challenge at the Constitutional Court, appealing previous judgments from lower courts that had upheld the registry's refusal to marry them.
+This petition was accepted for oral arguments in December 2014; however, the case stalled for the following years and made no progress.